Stephy Tang: Personal life

 Tang and Alex Fong, her on-screen partner in films such as L for Love L for Lies, Love Is Not All Around, Marriage with a Fool and Anniversary, were in a relationship for 10 years.
 Their relationship was revealed by Mark Lui at his concert at the Hong Kong Coliseum in June 2013.
 However, on March 15, 2016, Tang and Fong announced the end of their relationship.
 In 2018, she announced to be in relationship with former JPM member Prince Chiu.
+Tang and Chiu announced the end of their relationship in 2021.